Josh Jacobs Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Recent Performances

-- Jacobs put together a 129-yard rushing performance in last week's matchup with the Broncos, carrying the ball 27 times (averaging 4.8 yards per carry).
+- In last week's matchup with the Broncos, Jacobs racked up 129 yards on 27 carries (averaging 4.8 yards per carry).

 Jacobs' Las Vegas Teammates